When Lilacs Last in the Palm Court Bloom’d

 Amazingly, many of the people who got New College into this mess are still there (that’s what a lack of reflection gets you).
 And yet even with all these issues, Atropos cuts the thread when these organizations lose contact with and understanding of their constituents (again, Kodak, Blockbuster, a thousand other companies).
 It’s abundantly clear that this is happening at New College.

 Colleges thrive on their brand (Harvard), some accident of geography (NYU), or leadership (Hillsdale).
-If not any of those options, you need a substantive, credible mission (Olin, Agnes Scott) that exists palpably beyond focus-grouped prospect pitches and sloganeering.
+If any of those are not options, you need a substantive, credible mission (Olin, Agnes Scott) that exists palpably beyond focus-grouped prospect pitches and sloganeering.
 Absent that, you’ll atrophy into a battle royale of price and convenience.

 V. One of the great mistakes of smaller colleges (and colleges in general) is pursuing the Sizzler solution for education; no college will be all things for all students, and the more you try to be, the more you will fail.
 The consultants New College hired to save New College — Art and Science or A+S — recommended in their 2019 report that New College “Expand opportunities for AOCs, minors, and certificates” (page 13).
 This is the least correct recommendation in the entire report.
 It’s so bad that it’s lethal.
 It’ll provide a short-term revenue increase followed by dilution into Rollins.